 Everything you need to know about SOC benefits, roles, responsibilities and more.

+What does SOC stand for?
 A security operations center (SOC) is a centralized security operations center that monitors and analyzes an organization’s network to detect and respond to threats and vulnerabilities.
 A SOC isn’t always a physical place — it’s a philosophy, approach and process that can be housed in a number of physical or virtual locations.
 A SOC typically includes analysts, managers, and tools to monitor security events and alerts in real-time across multiple systems and applications.

 In a cyber security operations center, all security events are monitored by security teams, sometimes with the help of security automation tools.
 The goal of a SOC is to respond to alerts as quickly and thoroughly as possible before data is compromised.

 A well-managed SOC can help improve cyber defenses by providing visibility into your network activity across all systems, applications and cloud environments.
 It should also be able to detect when systems or applications are compromised before they cause damage or allow attackers access to other parts of your environment.